She's All I Wanna Be: Critical reception

 The song received widespread critical acclaim.
-Writing for Uproxx Caitlin White notes the pop-punk guitar, some glittering synths, and heavy percussion elevate the song sad girl anthem into actual anthem.
+Writing for Uproxx Caitlin White wrote that "even though the song is just ostensibly just as sad as plenty of Tate's other hits, it gets a pop-punk guitar, some glittering synths, and heavy percussion to elevate it from sad girl anthem into actual anthem".
 Carolyn Droke of Uproxx also notes that the song solidifies McRae's pop star status.
 Jon Caramanica of The New York Times remarks that McRae's "dry, wiry voice is well suited to the convincingly mopey and skittish punk-pop thumper about envy".
 Notion notes that McRae showcases her moving storytelling abilities on the track.
-Music Review site, Thomas Bleach describes the song as ridiculously catchy, angsty, and an anthem with an electric energy, stating that McRae captures a euphoric catharsis which radiates through the bouncy hook, and the song will have you "ready to run around in a mosh pit while passionately screaming out every word".

 Music video

 The music video for the song was released on February 11, 2022, and is inspired by the film A Chorus Line based on the 1975 stage production of the same name.
 The creative concept for the video was done by McRae and Michelle Dawley.
 The video features McRae and a group of dancers competing for a role at an audition, with McRae fixating on dancer Bailey Sok, as her main competition.
-The two battle throughout the audition, making it to the final cut, but ultimately lose out after forgetting their competition and dancing together as friends - which was against the rules.
-It shows how the other girl is still a good person, and McRae’s friend, despite many modern stereotypes.
-Caitlin White of Uproxx remarks that McRae and her rival, along with a colorful ensemble of other dancers, face off on the stage, dancing their way through choreography that mimics the song’s chaotic energy.
+The two battle throughout the audition, making it to the final cut, but ultimately lose out after forgetting their competition and dancing together as friends – which was against the rules.
+It shows how the other girl is still a good person, and McRae's friend, despite many modern stereotypes.
+Caitlin White of Uproxx remarks that McRae and her rival, along with a colorful ensemble of other dancers, face off on the stage, dancing their way through choreography that mimics the song's chaotic energy.

 Chart performance

 The song debuted in the top ten in Ireland, Singapore and Norway, entering just outside the top ten at 11 in Canada.
 The song also debuted in the top 40 in Australia, Austria, Belgium, Denmark, Sweden, South Africa, New Zealand and the UK.
-In the US, the song debuted at 52, becoming McRae's highest debut and fourth charting song.
+In the US, the song debuted at 52, becoming McRae's highest debut, at the time and fourth charting song.

 Live performances

-The song was performed live from Los Angeles on February 24 2022 for 'SetTheStage', a brand campaign with Sony.
-On June 12 2022 it was performed live at the Capital London Summertime Ball.
+The song was performed live from Los Angeles on February 24, 2022, for 'SetTheStage', a brand campaign with Sony.
+On June 12, 2022, it was performed live at Capital's Summertime Ball in London.
 In November 2022, McRae performed the song live at the 2022 MTV Europe Music Awards.
 The same month, she also performed the song live at Wetten, dass..?.